Home/Meats/Ostrich Steak

 MythOstrich meat is tough and chewy.+

-RealityWhen cooked properly, ostrich meat is tender and flavorful.
+RealityWhen cooked properly, ostrich steak is tender and flavorful.

-MythOstrich meat is unhealthy due to high cholesterol.+
+MythOstrich meat is unhealthy due to its red color.+

 MythOstrich farming is harmful to the environment.+

-RealityOstrich farming has a lower environmental impact than traditional livestock farming.
+RealityOstrich farming has a lower environmental impact compared to traditional livestock.

 Healthy Recipes